 Interconnected wireless photoelectric smoke alarms are far more expensive than a non-interconnected alarm with a 10-year battery by approximately $30 - $40 dollars.
 Cheaper interconnected alarms are available on the market, but remember what your mum always said, you get what you pay for.

 How often do I need to replace my smoke alarms?

 Regardless of manufacturer, all smoke alarms have a limited life of 10 years from date of manufacture.

-Where do I need to install new smoke alarms to ensure my property meets the new legislation?
+Where do I need to install new smoke alarms to ensure my property meets the Queensland legislation?